-Be careful and only use good quality pure essential oils to care for your homemade natural skin care products.
+Be careful and only use good quality pure essential oils to care for your homemade natural skin care products, particularly if you have sensitive skin.
 Additives will lessen their effectiveness and skin health benefits.

 These are the best essential oils for sunburn relief.
 You already know you want to use oils, but it can get confusing picking the right ones.
 No worries, I've kept the list short, with just my top picks.

 One note: I am not a doctor.
 These are just things that worked for my family and me.
-If you think you have a serious burn, please seek medical attention.
+They are meant for treating mild sunburns.
+If you think you have a severe sunburn, or have open wounds please seek medical attention from a licensed dermatologist.

 Tea Tree Oil

 Tea Tree Oil extract from the Melaleuca alternifolia tree.

 It is a really powerful oil with antimicrobial properties.
 It is very anti-inflammatory, so it will reduce redness and help your skin to bounce back quicker after a burn.

 It is also known for being somewhat harsh and the scent is strong and medicinal.
 So only use a few drops and make sure it has plenty of carrier oil to go with it.